AdobeDocs/experience-manager-65.en/help/assets/video.md

    For example, `https://1a2b3c.mycompany.com:4321/etc/cloudservices/youtube.youtubecredentialcallback.json`

-   **Note**: The path example above is intended for illustration purposes only.
+   **Note**: The path example above is intended for demonstration purposes only.

 1. Click **[!UICONTROL Create OAuth client ID]**.
 1. On the **[!UICONTROL Add credentials to your project]** page, step 3, under the **[!UICONTROL Set up the OAuth 2.0 consent screen]** heading, select the Gmail email address that you are currently using.